zzz0906/LeetCode/README.md

 we can add root right left and we add as the head then the node we "dfs" finally will be added to the head.

+## 146. LRU Cache

+THE LRU SHALL evict (pop the first) the oldest -> queue when get this value put it in the queue back.

+(actually, in fact we cannot implement LRU because of capacity expand (time) we only can implement a likehood aglorithm "I remember it in OS course in PKU").

+YES, the get need to update stack which is O(n).

+There is no both O(1) algorithm?

+AND...
+IF it exist in map, we need to find its queue's place and erase it and push it back again.